 You can cut tubers for more plants, much as you would seed potatoes.
 Make sure each piece has at least three segments for best results.
 Plant two to three inches (5 to 7.5 cm) deep, preferring deeper planting for larger tubers.
 Orientation of the tuber doesn’t appear to matter, but I plant them horizontally, which is generally how they are found when dug.

-Dormancy varies considerably among the three species here.
+Dormancy varies considerably among the six species here.
 Marsh woundwort emerges earliest, in late winter.
-Chinese artichoke emerges in early spring.
+Chinese artichoke and the Lycopus species emerge in early spring.
 Florida bettony doesn’t wake up until mid-spring.